 Dr. Leavitt's medical and surgical teaching and clinical experience in Lithuania brought him into contact with many profoundly diseased and disabled children and adults - not cared for during the 50-year Soviet occupation.
 For his humanitarian work and contributions to the development of that country, the President of Lithuania awarded Dr. Leavitt full citizenship in 1999, a high honor.

 When Dr. Leavitt returned to the U.S., he joined the surgical staff of the New England Baptist Hospital, one of the ten top orthopedic hospitals in the United States.
-He also maintains surgical and admitting privileges at the Winchester Hospital, Lawrence Memorial Hospital and St. Elizabeth Medical Center and Emerson Hospital.
+He recently chose to limit his surgical and admitting privileges to New England Baptist Hospital and Emerson Hospital (the latter for pediatric surgery).
 He is conversational in German and Lithuanian languages.

 "Introduction to Gross Anatomy for Graduate Students and Researchers"

 Dr Leavitt was invited in 2015 (and re-invited in 2016 and most recently June 7 and 9, 2017) to present the clinical side of foot anatomy to Ph.D. candidates who take an intense course in anatomy to round out their knowledge.
 The class includes graduate students in the sciences, humanities and business.